ibm-cloud-docs/schematics/inventories.md

 You can dynamically build your resource inventory from the {{site.data.keyword.cloud_notm}} resources that you provisioned with {{site.data.keyword.bpshort}} workspaces.
 {: shortdesc}

 Dynamic resource inventories reference {{site.data.keyword.cloud_notm}} resources that you provisioned with {{site.data.keyword.bpshort}} workspaces.
 To retrieve the {{site.data.keyword.cloud_notm}} resources from your workspaces, you use pre-defined resource queries.
-You do not need to keep track of the hostnames or IP addresses that were assigned to your target resources as {{site.data.keyword.bpshort}} automatically determines these when you use this inventory in a {{site.data.keyword.bpshort}} action.
+You do not need to keep track of the IP addresses that were assigned to your target resources as {{site.data.keyword.bpshort}} automatically determines these when you use this inventory in a {{site.data.keyword.bpshort}} action.

 1. From the [{{site.data.keyword.bpshort}} inventories dashboard](https://cloud.ibm.com/schematics/inventories){: external}, click **Create Inventory**.
 2. Enter a name for your inventory, and select the location and resource group where you want to create the inventory.